Mobile Application Lifecycle Events Spec

 info

-To track the application lifecycle events on the Android platform using the Unity SDK, you need to perform some additional steps.
-For more information on these steps, refer to Tracking application lifecycle events on the Android platform.
+To track application lifecycle events in Android apps using the Unity SDK, you need to perform some additional steps — refer to Tracking application lifecycle events on the Android platform for more information.

 Supported lifecycle events